ruuda/hoff/design.md

 To interact with the outside world, the system will need:

  * An http server to receive GitHub and Travis CI webhook calls.
- * An http client to call the GitHub Travis CI APIs.
+ * An http client to call the GitHub and Travis CI APIs.
  * An http server to serve a webpage with the current status.
  * A way to read configuration.
  * A way to persist state to disk and reload in case of a restart.